-The Florida Traffic Crash Records Database identified a total of 5,660 moped and scooter crashes between 2002 and 2008.
+The Florida Traffic Crash Records Database identified a total of 5,660 moped and scooter crashes in a recent five-year period.
 More than 90 percent of drivers involved in scooter and moped crashes were uninsured, and less than 1 in 5 wore a helmet.
 Other risk factors for serious injuries included:

 - Driving speeds of over 20 mph;